 Customizing Age Verification Screen and Message

-To change how the age verification page looks, click on the ‘Messages’ tab on the plugin’s settings page.
+To change how the age verification page looks, you need to click on the ‘Messages’ tab on the plugin’s settings page.

-When you’re happy with the messaging, click on the ‘Save settings’ button.
+When you are happy with the messaging, just click on the ‘Save settings’ button.

 After that, click on the ‘Appearance’ tab.
 From here, you can change the background color, foreground color, background image, text color, and more.

-When you’re happy with the changes you’ve made, don’t forget to scroll to the bottom of the screen and click on ‘Save settings’
+When you are happy with the changes you have made, don’t forget to scroll to the bottom of the screen and click on ‘Save settings’.

 Advanced Age Verification Settings